Does this paragraph sound like you:

 If you do decide that a career change is necessary, accept that becoming a professional in ANY category requires time and money to gain the knowledge, skills, and experience necessary for that line of work.
-Malcolm Gladstone asserts that 10,000 hours – or approximately 5 years of 40-hour weeks – of dedicated practice is needed for anyone to reach the elite level of his or her field.
+Malcolm Gladwell asserts in his book OUTLIERS that 10,000 hours – or approximately 5 years of 40-hour weeks – of dedicated practice is needed for anyone to reach the elite level of his or her field.

 Of course, you can become an expert in your field with less than 10,000 hours of practice.
 I can’t say precisely how long it would take.
 I do know that success requires more effort than a weekend workshop.

 Based on my experience in switching careers, I advise people to start their new career slowly and in a part-time capacity while still employed in the first career.
 It takes the pressure off you as you gain the skills to be successful in the new career.
 You can funnel money made in the first career into classes needed for the second.
 Through it all, you will feel happier knowing that you are taking active steps to live the life you envision.